eesyuen09/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Mark Student as Paid**
+### Use case: Mark Student as Paid

-**Guarantees**
-1. A Paid status for the particular month is recorded for the given student only if the inputs are valid and the student is not already marked Paid for that month.

 **MSS**
-1. Tutor requests to mark a student as paid for a specific month.
+1. Tutor requests to mark a student as **PAID** for a specific month.
+2. Tuto validates the request: student exists, command format is valid, and the month is **between the enrolled month and the current month (inclusive)**.
+3. Tuto verifies that **all earlier months** (from enrolment up to the previous month) are already **PAID**.
-2. Tuto records the Paid status for that student at that specific month.
+4. Tuto records the **PAID** status for the month and displays a success message.
-3. Tuto shows an success message.

    Use case ends.

 **Extensions**
-* 1a.
-The provided student ID does not match any existing student.
+* 2a.
+Command format is invalid.
-    * 1a1.
-Tuto shows an error message.
+    * 2a1.
+Tuto shows the correct usage format.
       Use case ends.

-- 1b.
-The command format is invalid.
+* 2b.
+Student ID does not exist.
-    - 1b1.
-Tuto shows an error message with the correct usage format.
+    * 2b1.
+Tuto shows an error that the student cannot be found.
       Use case ends.

-- 2a.
-The student is already marked *Paid* for that month.
+* 2c.
+The selected month is **before enrolment** or **after the current month**.
-    - 2a1.
-Tuto shows an error message.
+    * 2c1.
+Tuto shows an error that the month is invalid.
       Use case ends.

+* 2d.
+The selected month is **already marked as PAID**.
+    * 2d1.
+Tuto indicates that the payment has already been recorded.
+      Use case ends.

+* 3a.
+An **earlier month** is **UNPAID**.
+    * 3a1.
+Tuto shows an error indicating the earliest unpaid month that blocks the operation.
+      Use case ends.

+---

-**Use case: Mark Student as Unpaid**
+### Use case: Mark Student as Unpaid

-**Guarantees**
-1. An Unpaid status for the particular month is recorded for the given student only if the inputs are valid and the student is not already marked Unpaid for that month.

 **MSS**
-1. Tutor requests to mark a student as Unpaid for a specific month.
+1. Tutor requests to mark a student as **UNPAID** for a specific month.
-2. Tuto records the Unpaid status for that student at that specific month.
+2. Tuto validates the request: student exists, command format is valid, and the month is **between the enrolled month and the current month (inclusive)**.
-3. Tuto shows an success message.
+3. Tuto records the **UNPAID** status and displays a success message.

    Use case ends.

 **Extensions**
-* 1a.
-The provided student ID does not match any existing student.
-    * 1a1.
-Tuto shows an error message.

-      Use case ends.
-* 1b.
-The command format is invalid.
-    * 1b1.
-Tuto shows an error message with the correct usage format.

-      Use case ends.
 * 2a.
-The student is already marked Unpaid for that month.
+Command format is invalid.
     * 2a1.
-Tuto shows an error message.
+Tuto shows the correct usage format.
       Use case ends.

+* 2b.
+Student ID does not exist.
+    * 2b1.
+Tuto shows an error that the student cannot be found.
+      Use case ends.

+* 2c.
+The selected month is **before enrolment** or **after the current month**.
+    * 2c1.
+Tuto shows an error that the month is invalid.
+      Use case ends.

+* 2d.
+The selected month is **already marked as UNPAID**.
+    * 2d1.
+Tuto indicates that the month is already unpaid.
+      Use case ends.

+---

-**Use case: Filter Paid Students by Month**
+### Use case: Filter Paid Students by Month

-**Guarantees**
-1. Displays a list of students that are marked as Paid for the given month.

 **MSS**
-1. Tutor requests to filter students that are marked as Paid for a specific month.
+1. Tutor requests to filter students marked **PAID** for a specific month.
+2. Tuto validates the request: command format is valid and the month is **not in the future**.
-2. Tuto displays a list of students that are marked as Paid for that month.
+3. Tuto applies the predicate to the model to filter students by **PAID** status for that month.
+4. Tuto displays the filtered list.

    Use case ends.

 **Extensions**
-* 1a.
-The command format is invalid.
-    * 1a1.
-Tuto shows an error message with the correct usage format.

-      Use case ends.

 * 2a.
-No Paid students found for that month.
+Command format is invalid.
     * 2a1.
-Tuto displays a message indicating no records found.
+Tuto shows the correct usage format.
       Use case ends.

+* 2b.
+The month is **in the future**.
+    * 2b1.
+Tuto shows an error that future months cannot be filtered.
+      Use case ends.

+---

-**Use case: Filter Unpaid Students by Month**
+### Use case: Filter Unpaid Students by Month

-**Guarantees**
-1. Displays a list of students that are marked as Unpaid for the given month.

 **MSS**
-1. Tutor requests to filter students that are marked as Unpaid for a specific month.
+1. Tutor requests to filter students marked **UNPAID** for a specific month.
-2. System displays a list of students that are marked as Unpaid for that month.
+2. Tuto validates the request: command format is valid and the month is **not in the future**.
+3. Tuto applies the predicate to the model to filter students by **UNPAID** status for that month.
+4. Tuto displays the filtered list.

    Use case ends.

 **Extensions**
-* 1a.
-The command format is invalid.
-    * 1a1.
-Tuto shows an error message with the correct usage format.

-      Use case ends.

 * 2a.
-No Unpaid students found for that month.
+Command format is invalid.
     * 2a1.
-Tuto displays a message indicating no records found.
+Tuto shows the correct usage format.
       Use case ends.

+* 2b.
+The month is **in the future**.
+    * 2b1.
+Tuto shows an error that future months cannot be filtered.
+      Use case ends.

+---

-**Use case: View Payment History of a Student**
+### Use case: View Payment History of a Student

-**Guarantees**
-1. Displays the payment history of the student for up to six months prior to the current month.

 **MSS**
-1. Tutor requests to view the payment history of a student.
+1. Tutor requests to view a student’s payment history (optionally with a start month).
+2. Tuto validates the request: command format is valid, the student exists, and the provided start month (if any) is **not in the future**.
+3. Tuto determines the effective start month:
+    * If a start month is provided, the range starts from the **later** of the provided month and the **enrolled month**.
+    * Otherwise, the range starts from the **enrolled month**.
-2. System retrieves and the student’s month-by-month payment status for the past six months, up to the current month.
+4. Tuto retrieves the month-by-month history from the effective start to the current month.
+5. Tuto displays the chronological history, indicating whether each month is an **explicit** mark or a **default** (unmarked → UNPAID).

    Use case ends.

 **Extensions**
-* 1a.
-The student ID is invalid or missing.
-    * 1a1.
-Tuto shows an error message.

-      Use case ends.

 * 2a.
-The student has no payment records yet.
+Command format is invalid.
     * 2a1.
+Tuto shows the correct usage format.
+      Use case ends.

+* 2b.
+Student ID does not exist.
+    * 2b1.
+Tuto shows an error that the student cannot be found.
+      Use case ends.

+* 2c.
+The provided start month is **after the current month**.
+    * 2c1.
+Tuto shows an error that future months cannot be displayed.
+      Use case ends.

+* 3a.
+The provided start month is **before enrolment**.
+    * 3a1.
+Tuto automatically adjusts the start to the enrolment month.
+      Use case continues at Step 4.

+* 4a.
+There are no months to display within the computed range.
-Tuto displays a message indicating no records found.
+    * 4a1.
+Tuto indicates that no records are available for that range.
       Use case ends.

 **Use case: Mark attendance for a student**